raul23/search-ebooks/README.rst

 8. Add tests on `Travis CI`_
 9. Eventually add documentation on `Read the Docs`_
-10. Add support for multiprocessing so you can have multiple ebook files being searched on in parallel based on the number of cores
+10. Add support for multiprocessing so you can have multiple ebook files being searched in parallel based on the number of cores
 11. Implement a GUI, specially to make navigation of search results easier since you can have thousands of matches for a given search query